smazik02/AIA_Tournament_S6/README.md

+# Running

+### You'll need:

+- Node.js (version 22)
+- pnpm package manager (installed either natively in the OS, or through `npm install pnpm -g`)
+- Docker Engine

+### To run the project for the first time:

+- run `pnpm init-env` to install all dependencies and create required .env files
+- fill out the .env files as instructed (they include things like db connection string, authentication library secret, etc.)
+- run `pnpm db:init` - it builds and runs a database Docker container, generates files required by Prisma ORM and pushes all migrations to that database (if you haven't filled out .env files yet, this will throw an error)
+- run `pnpm dev` to serve the app locally in a development environment
+- alternatively build the whole app with `pnpm build`, and then serve it with `pnpm start`

 # Project description

 The aim of this project is to create an online tournament system.
 The system should allow its users to conduct